-Infringements for the camera at the intersection of Bell Street and St Georges Road, Preston decreased by 34 per cent when compared to the previous quarter Q1 (2015-16).
+Red light infringements for the camera at the intersection of Cemetery Road West and Royal Parade, Parkville decreased by 13.9 per cent when compared to Q2 (2015-16).
 This reflects an improvement in driver behaviour at this location.

 Compares data on the number of vehicles that pass a road safety camera with infringements detected.

 Shows the number of fines and official warnings issued by Victoria Police for speeding, red-light and unpaid toll offences.

 - Speeding categories – fixed and mobile cameras

 Includes quarterly and yearly lists of the top road safety camera locations by total number of fines issued.